kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 Please choose one of the following subsections as the discovery method.

 #### Step 2.1a - ***Option 43 with IOS DHCP Configuration***
-If using the IOS DHCP Server and the Option 43 discovery method is desired, then paste the following configuration:
+If using the IOS DHCP Server and the desire is to use Option 43 discovery method, then paste the following configuration:

 ```
 !